WojtekBoman/MovieFinder/README.md

 ```bash
 API_KEY=your_key
 ```
 To obtain an api key, you must create an account at The Movie Database.
-After accessing the keys, place the API Read Access Token in the .env file in the format shown above.
+After accessing the keys, place the API Key in the .env file in the format shown above.

 ### Step 1: Install dependencies